SEI-ATL-3-8/install-fest/README.md

 If you need to, you can also [Download iTerm2 here](https://www.iterm2.com/) manually.
 Check out the features tab for all of the cool tricks iTerm2 does.

-While using iTerm2 in the beginning it may ask your password or for permissions in the mac OS.
+While using iTerm2 in the beginning it may ask your admin password or for permissions in the mac OS.
 Click 'yes' all the prompts.

 ### zsh